ipod825/understanding-machine-learning-reading-notes/chapter2.3.md

 The preceeding corollary tells us that for a suciently large $$m$$ , the $$ERM_{ \mathcal{H} }$$ rule over a finite hypothesis class will be *probably* (with confidence $$1-\delta$$) *approiamately* (up to an error of $$\epsilon$$) correct.

+####A Final Analogy

+Imageine that you are hosting a company and you are hiring workers from a finite pool ($$ \mathcal{H}$$).
+Each of your customer will order a list of $$m$$-tasks to execute ($$m$$-tuple sample $$S$$).
+To complete the order, you simply choose one worker form those who make no error for all the tasks on the list (ERM).

+Though things went well, one day, you just come up the the question that whether you are hiring the right person.
+You suspect that the worker you choose might do well for the order list, but he/she might fail on many other tasks.
+You feel that is unfair for those left good workers who performe well not only for the order list but also for the other tasks.

+You then remember that the machine learning theory teaches you a lesson.
+All you need to do is to combine several order lists into a new one such that the new one contains much more tasks.
+The intuition is that if the worker does not really perform well on many tasks (true error $$> \epsilon$$), as you increase the number of tasks on the list, he/she becomes less likely to make no error for tasks on the list and hence will not be chosen by you.
+By doing so, with a certain confidence level, you know that the workers you chose not only perform well for customer orders but they also make little error when asked to execute the other tasks.

 [^1]: There might be multiple $$h$$ leading to the minimum error on $$S$$.
 [^2]: Like $$ \mathcal{D}(A)$$, $$ \mathcal{D}^m(A^m)$$ assigns a probability determining how likely it is to observe a sequence of sample belonging to the event $$A^m \subseteq \chi^m$$